mishaturnbull/recursive-months/README.md

 This is a proof-of-concept implementation of a really, really bad calendaring system.

-Years are still unchanged, except there's no more such thing as a leap year.
+Years are still unchanged, except there's no longer such a thing as a leap year.
 We disregard that extra day, nobody needs it.

-The months of the year are roughly as normal, except that instead of randomly arbitrated numbers of days each month is *exactly* 1/12 of a year long, or 730 hours long.
+The months of the year are roughly the same, except that instead of a randomly arbitrated numbers of days each month is *exactly* 1/12 of a year long-or 730 hours long.
 This fact will soon become important.

 To handle dates within the months, we use ... more months.
-Each month is broken up into twelve more months, each now 60.8333 hours long.
+Each month is then broken up into twelve more months, each now being 60.8333 hours long.
 The sub-months use the same names as the regular months.

 This cycle of recursive months repeats until you get as